-The Open Notebook offers a number of different workshop options and consultations to help science journalists, editors, and newsroom teams advance their skills.
+The Open Notebook offers a number of different workshop options and consultations to help journalists, editors, and newsroom teams, as well as graduate students and scientists who are interested in science writing advance their skills.

 Virtual Workshop Series: The Craft of Science Editing